 How is it prevented?

-According to the U.S. Department of Health and Human Services, maintaining the health of the immune system, using ARV therapy, is one of the best ways to reduce the risk of developing bacterial pneumonia.
+Maintaining the health of the immune system through antiretroivral therapy, is one of the best ways to reduce the risk of developing bacterial pneumonia.